 I think to be happier at work--and this should not be confused with fulfillment--we need to lower our expectations.
 That won't solve all the problems, but it can help with being disappointed.
 My pastor recently pointed out an attitude that can reduce disappointment:

 Somehow we need to make it a game of competing with ourselves and rewarding ourselves when we beat our old record.
-Then, even if no one notices, we do, and we'll experience a sense of achievement.
+Then, even if no one notices, we do, and we'll experience some sense of achievement.

 Friends, that's a different matter.
 Sometimes we stay in a dating relationship because it's comfortable, even if it's going nowhere.
 Even if we're dissatisfied or bored.
 Today, most singles think a bad relationship is better than no relationship.

-He's reliable, and he has a powerful love for you.
+That truth alone is pretty fulfilling.
+God is never unappreciative, moody, or stingy with his love.
+He's above the pettiness of human beings.
+He's reliable, and he has a custom-made, individual love for you.
 When your life is miserable, God is beside you, loving you the same as when things are going great.

 Here's the takeaway: When you're feeling unfulfilled, don't look for contentment from things that are incapable of providing it.
 Go to God and his love for you.